 Practicing proper seller etiquette on major shopping platforms like eBay is integral to future success.
 Before you can sell a high volume of goods and earn six-figures from the comfort of your home, you’ll have to pick up a few habits and skills along the way that every successful eBay seller acknowledges and does on a daily basis.
+To earn a decent profit on sites like Etsy and eBay, you need to have the right approach.
+The amount of potential profit or fees you can earn there can be calculated using Etsy fees calculator.
 Below is a guideline to help you get started:

 Having a deceiving approach to marketing and selling your products can land you some bad customer reviews and may even discredit you as an eBay seller.
 Be honest about what you are selling.
 If the product has imperfections, which most do, then indicate that in the description or show it through photos.

 Although the first tip was about transparency and being honest, don’t take it the wrong way and post photos of the product alongside the chaotic interior of your household or perhaps your pets and children.
 Unless a personal possession or the background is included in the sale of the product, don’t include it.
 When selling clothing, it’s natural to have someone model it for you in a photo, but be sure to crop out the head.

 Write a Detailed Description